 Latest News & Interesting Stories

 Indian River County celebrates its 100th anniversary beginning in January 2025.
-They plan to join us for our Pelican Island NWR 122nd anniversary celebration in March.
-For more information about events celebrating the Centennial throughout the year, visit their “A Century in Paradise” website.
+For more information about events celebrating the Centennial, culminating in the time capsule in late June, visit their “A Century in Paradise” website.

 Federal cuts endanger local wildlife agency's mission